Merit Badge Study on the web

 times a day to combat cystic fibrosis, a strength-sapping genetic disease he

 was diagnosed with as a baby.
-He spends at least an hour a day hooked up to
+He spends at least an hour a day hooked up

 a machine that breaks up mucus in his lungs, and packs a battery-powered